 6. Lavender Field / Hokkaido

-If you plan on visiting Japan in summer, Hokkaido might be a perfect destination to escape from the heat.
-It boasts amazing seafood and plenty of nature, and welcomes tourists with unique experiences that can be found only at this place.
+If you plan on visiting Japan in the summer, Hokkaido might be a perfect destination to escape from the heat.
+It boasts amazing seafood and plenty of nature and welcomes tourists with unique experiences that can be found only at this place.
 Lavender field in Furano City is one of them, which offers a stunning view entirely colored in beautiful purple.
 Lavenders start to bloom in late June and fascinate tourists until the beginning of August.

 Farm Tomita, a popular tourist attraction full of a large variety of seasonal flowers, is visited by a number of tourists all year round!
 Enjoy your peaceful time surrounded by lovely flowers waving in a pleasant summer wind.

 Tsunoshima is a small island located in the Sea of Japan off the coast of Shimonoseki City in Yamaguchi prefecture.
 In 2000, Tsunoshima Bridge was completed to connect the island with the main island of Japan, which made it much easier for tourists to visit there by car.
 During summer season, the 1,780 meters bridge is packed with a number of cars heading for the beautiful island with white sandy beaches and scenic spots in nature.

 If you want to enjoy the entire view of the bridge, you can park your car at Amakaze Park in Shimonoseki City.
 It offers a panoramic view of the huge bridge and the emerald green ocean.
 The symbolic bridge leading straight to the island adds an artificial beauty that perfectly suits the surroundings!